-If a locked door is opened without using the RKE transmitter, a ten second pre-alarm will occur.
+If a locked door is opened without using the key in the driver's door key cylinder or the RKE transmitter, a ten second pre-alarm will occur.
 The horn will chirp and the lights will flash.
 If the key is not placed in the ignition and turned to START or the door is not unlocked by pressing the unlock button on the RKE transmitter during the ten second pre-alarm, the alarm will go off.
 Your vehicle's headlamps will flash and the horn will sound for about two minutes, then will turn off to save the battery power.